Does 1 John 1:9 address Christians who are in need of forgiveness or was it addressing the lost?

 Question #3:“Does it apply to real Christians of any era regardless of a belief in Docetism or any other individual beliefs or doctrines beyond those necessary for salvation?”

 I will address this by actually dissecting the verse in question.
 It is my belief that if one carefully considers the words being written by John without bias, they will have to come to the conclusion that it could not have been written to an unbelieving audience.
-I believe the words themselves clarify for us that John’s epistle was directed to those who knew God and were His by faith.
+I believe the words themselves clarify for us that John’s epistle was directed to those who knew God and were His by faith and that the need for continual forgiveness of individual acts of sins is a reality for all Christians of every era.

 Let’s examine 1 John 1:9,